-Easy recipe for boneless skinless chicken thighs in cast iron skillet.
+Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 Dark chicken meat is our favorite and we always have boneless skinless thighs in the freezer.
 There is nothing boring about them despite the characterless name.